matthew-brett/sp-ai-post/notes.md

 ## A straightforward case

-Let us say that I write a code file, call this `my_code.py`, to which I attach a license that has only one clause (simplified from the BSD license):
+Let us say that I write a code file — call this `my_code.py` — to which I attach a license that has only one clause (simplified from the BSD license):

 > Copyright Matthew Brett
 >